 - Premium pricing strategy

 In the market-oriented pricing strategy, Ford’s goal is to set prices that are appropriate to market conditions, with consideration for competition, demand, consumer perception, and other variables.
-Ford applies this pricing strategy for most of its products, such as sedans and trucks.
+The business applies this pricing strategy for most of its products, such as sedans and trucks.
 On the other hand, the company applies the premium pricing strategy to set higher prices for some of its products.
 This pricing strategy is used for most of the Lincoln automobiles, which are Ford’s luxury line of vehicles.
-This element of the marketing mix emphasizes the importance of different pricing strategies to support Ford’s efforts to secure different segments of the market despite the aggressive competitive rivalry shown in the Five Forces analysis of Ford Motor Company.
+This element of the marketing mix emphasizes the importance of different pricing strategies to support strategic efforts to secure different segments of the market despite the aggressive competitive rivalry shown in the Five Forces analysis of Ford Motor Company.